 Additionally, DoorDash members get up to $10 off a month for non-restaurant DoorDash orders.

-DoorDash offers its DashPass members the ability to buy many digital gift cards for 10% off.
-This includes Zift Zillions of Gifts cards that can be redeemed for Amazon credit and many other merchants.
+DoorDash offers its DashPass members the ability to buy many digital gift cards at a discount.
+This includes select Zift Zillions of Gifts cards that can be redeemed for Amazon credit (make sure to pick one that shows Amazon as one of the merchants) and many other merchants.
+Discounts are usually limited to around $200 worth of gift card purchases.
 Details can be found here.

 Save with Lyft